-Media outlets report on news from California, Minnesota, Texas, Iowa, Missouri, Virginia and Colorado.
+Media outlets report on news from Missouri, Michigan, Minnesota, New Hampshire, Florida, California and Connecticut.

 Today’s early morning highlights from the major news organizations.